peteralcock/WP-Ai/README.md

 # WP-Ai
-Try my Wordpress Ai-Kit plugin for generating blog content, fine-tuning your own models, and/or running chatbots on your site
+Wordpress plugin for generating blog content, fine-tuning your own models, and/or running chatbots on your site

-## Features
-"There is nothing noble in being superior to your fellow men.
-True nobility lies in being superior to your former self."

 ### NEW!
 Anthropic Integration
 WP-Ai now supports **Anthropic AI** text generation.
 Anthropic AI is a new model that generates human-like text with exceptional quality.
 This integration is available within your favorite WordPress editors, including **Gutenberg, Classic Editor, WooCommerce, WP Bakery,** and **Elementor**.